skip to content

 • Your kids will also learn to make choices and deal with consequences, and how these will impact the people around them.

-Becoming a foster parent is a huge decision that will impact you, your children, home, extended family, friends, and community.
+Fostering a child is a huge decision that will impact you, your children, home, extended family, friends, and community.
 Be clear about what you are willing to bring into your home and make sure to ask questions before agreeing to foster care.
-Foster care offers excellent rewards, especially if you know what to expect.
+Fostering a child offers excellent rewards, especially if you know what to expect.